Enhancing Mobile Navigation: A Heatmap Click Test for Account Placement Optimization

 Streamlined Navigation

-Incorporating insights into the navigation structure enhanced findability and usability for key features like Saves and Purchase History.
+Adding Account to the main navigation enhanced findability and usability for key features like Saves and Purchase History.

 Reduced Customer Service Demand